Recipe: Starbucks Copycat Pink Drink Recipe

 Why Make The Starbucks Pink Drink Recipe At Home

 It’s pretty simple: the Starbucks pink drink contains 140 calories and 24 grams of sugar, but this homemade version clocks in at under 70 calories and 9 grams of sugar.
 Plus, you’ll save lots of money!!

 Pink Drink Recipe Sweeteners

 For our pink drink recipe, you can do a couple of different sweetener options.
-Of course, you can make a traditional simple syrup by heating sugar and water together on the stove, but I like to make a very easy, “simple syrup” by combining 1 packet of stevia with a few drops of hot water.
-The hot water helps it to dissolve before it goes in the drink, however, if you’d like to just add it directly into your pink drink, you can do so.
+Of course, you can make a traditional simple syrup by heating sugar and water together on the stove.
+Still, I like to make a very easy “simple syrup” by combining one packet of stevia with a few drops of hot water.
+The hot water helps it to dissolve before it goes into the drink; however, if you’d like to just add it directly into your pink drink, you can do so.

 Total Time: 5 minutes

 Yield: 1 serving(s)

 - 3/4 cup Tazo Iced Passion concentrate

 - 3/4 cup coconut milk (or to taste)

 - Fill a glass halfway full with ice.